 An Inside Look At Anxiety

-Samantha Schutz, our guest, is the author of: I Don't Want To Be Crazy" a poetry memoir documenting her personal battle with anxiety disorder and the incapacitating panic attacks that first struck during college.
+Samantha Schutz, our guest, is the author of I Don't Want To Be Crazy" a poetry memoir documenting her personal battle with an anxiety disorder and the incapacitating panic attacks that first struck during college.

 Natalie is the HealthyPlace.com moderator

 The people in blue are audience members

 Natalie: Good evening.
 I'm Natalie, your moderator for tonight's Anxiety Disorders chat conference.
 I want to welcome everyone to the HealthyPlace.com website.
 Tonight's conference topic is "An Inside Look At Anxiety."
 Our guest is Samantha Schutz.